 The Bachelor Degree Program »Integrated Design« integrates different design and scientific approaches from several design areas and design-related disciplines.
-Students gain extensive methodology skills from at least ten areas of expertise as well as other design, analytical and conceptual specialist knowledge in a flexible study structure of seven semesters.
+Students gain extensive methodology skills from at least eight areas of expertise as well as other design, analytical and conceptual specialist knowledge in a flexible study structure of six semesters.
 Thus, they systematically begin to understand and use the diversity of design.
 These qualifications are complemented by intercultural experience and language competence.
 This degree program enables students to work towards solutions to current issues in design and to carry out project work in a flexible and independent manner within various social, cultural, and international contexts.

 The Bachelor Degree Program Integrated Design offers two study courses to students at the end of their first year of study at KISD.

-Study Course »Integrated Studies in Design«
+Study Course »Transdisciplinary Design«

 Self-initiated teaching and research projects allow them to develop their own interests and to set individual focal points.
 Supported by a mentoring program, they learn to redefine and discuss their development as a designer again and again.